-Students who are confirmed in the WCG-Connect Eligibility Checker will automatically be considered to have met income eligibility to receive a maximum WCG award, regardless of if they submitted a FAFSA or WASFA.
-This does not meet CBS income or PTC eligibility requirements.
+Students who are confirmed in the WCG-Connect Eligibility Checker will automatically be considered to have met income eligibility to receive a maximum WCG award, regardless of whether they submitted a FAFSA or WASFA or not.
+This does not meet College Bound (CBS) income or Passport to Careers (PTC) eligibility requirements.
 In order for a student to receive CBS or PTC, they must have a valid FAFSA or WASFA on file.

-In 2023, through Legislative budget language, ESSB 5187, Section 923 (2(b), p.
-670, the maximum award MFI range expanded from 0-60 percent MFI to 0-65 percent MFI for the 2023-24 and 2024-25 academic years.
+In 2025, through legislative changes to the statute, SSB 5785 expanded the maximum award MFI range from 0-55 percent MFI to 0-60 percent MFI.
+The maximum award range had previously been 0-65% through budget proviso language in 2023-24 and 2024-25.